 Low-cost airlines like Spirit or Frontier appear like a gift from the heavens, offering plane tickets for under $100.

-The reality is, it really is too good to be true: they will charge you for everything.
+The reality is, they will charge you for everything.
 They can charge you for a carry-on bag, extra leg room, a seat by the front of the plane, or a beverage during your flight.

 To avoid paying the $30+ fee for a carry-on, I just don’t bring one.